 Cryptocurrencies are still very new in the world, so, they lack proper regulations in most territories.
 If a country doesn’t have an explicit ban or law for them, they’re legal and you can do anything you want with them (except for crimes, of course).

-Although, we can inform you there are some regulatory efforts on its way.
+Although, we can inform you there are some regulatory efforts on their way.
 Russia is making some amendments to their first cryptocurrency laws, but it doesn’t seem it’ll be possible soon to ask for cryptos inside the territory.
 Indeed, according to them, it’s legal to mine cryptocurrencies, but not to receive remuneration for it (it’s not clear if the tokens count as a reward, though).

 From European Union, there are some good reports about this, because they’re aiming to create a new specific entity for the proper regulations of cryptocurrencies, while, at the same time, they’re also working on a flexible legal framework to make the cross-border payments with cryptoassets easiest, faster and cheaper.